-You know, if it hadn't been for my family holidays at Caister-on-Sea, staying at the Haven Holiday Park, I doubt I would have ever visited this part of the Norfolk coast.
+You know, if it hadn't been for my family holidays at Caister-on-Sea, staying at the Ladbroke's Holiday Park, I doubt I would have ever visited this part of the Norfolk coast.

 What a loss that would have been.